Grand Army of the Republic Memorial Hall (Peoria, Illinois)

-The Grand Army of the Republic Memorial Hall was constructed as a memorial to American Civil War soldiers in Peoria, Illinois, United States in 1909.
+The Grand Army of the Republic Memorial Hall, also known as the Greenhut Memorial, was constructed as a memorial to American Civil War soldiers in Peoria, Illinois, United States in 1909.
 It was designed by Hewitt & Emerson.
 The Classical Revival hall was dedicated to Joseph B. Greenhut, Captain of Company K, 82nd Illinois Volunteer Infantry Regiment.
 The building was added to the National Register of Historic Places on July 13, 1976, and was listed as an example of Beaux-Arts architecture.
+It is also listed as a City of Peoria Local Historic Landmark in March 1996.